Ameer2000Mzori/Restaurant-Project/README.md

 # 📖 My Portafolio <a name="about-project"></a>

-> This is my website portfolio, made with HTML, CSS, and JavaScript. and it's a multi-page responsive website. it's a whole website made for desktop and mobile versions.
+> This is capstone website of week 2 of microverse, made with HTML, CSS, and JavaScript. and it's a multi-page responsive website. it's a whole website made for desktop and mobile versions.

 ## 🛠 Built With <a name="built-with"></a>